sdegutis/90s.dev/site/public/blog/finally-releasing-90s-dev.md

 or a 60 fps game.

-## New game maker that runs on the web
+## New game making platform that runs on the web

-In short, [90s.dev/os/](/os/) is a unique new kind of game maker:
+In short, [90s.dev/os/](/os/) is a unique new kind of platform for making game makers:

 * Runs in the browser using an HTML canvas for portability.